MattSegal/devblog/content/is-django-too-slow.md

 Does Django have "bad performance"?
 The framework is now 15 years old.
 Is it out of date?
-In general, I think that there's no need to worry.
-Django's performance is perfectly fine for most use-cases In this post I'll review different aspects of Django's "performance" as a web framework and discuss how you can decide whether it's a good fit for your web app.
+Mostly, no. I think that Django's performance is perfectly fine for most use-cases.
+In this post I'll review different aspects of Django's "performance" as a web framework and discuss how you can decide whether it's a good fit for your web app.

 ## Benchmarks